DivyaRajurkar/stages-mountpoint/README.md

 # stages-mountpoint
-A **stage** is like a temporary stop or step in a process.

-### Simple Examples:
-1. **Data Staging Area**:
-   Imagine you bring groceries home and place them on the kitchen counter before sorting them into the fridge or pantry.
-The counter is the staging area.
-Similarly, data is stored temporarily in a staging area before it’s cleaned and organized.

-2. **Staging Environment**:
-   Before launching a rocket, scientists test everything on a model to ensure it works.
-In the same way, a staging environment is used to test changes before they are sent to the real system.

-3. **Pipeline Stage**:
-   Think of an assembly line where each station does one job (e.g., adding wheels to a car).
-Each station is a stage in the process.

-In short, a **stage** is a step where things are prepared or tested before moving to the next step.
-**or**
-Certainly!
-Here’s a revised explanation in clear English:

 ### What is a Stage?
 A **stage** is a temporary step or stop in a process, where something is prepared, tested, or processed before moving to the next step.